Presented as part of the Advocacy and public law in the tribunals series.

 Wednesday 3 June, 14:00-16:00

-Our opening session looks at some basics of tribunal housekeeping such as understanding the bundle and keeping all your paperwork together, and some basic advocacy tips such as using additional evidence, avoiding repetition and what to consider when discussing cases with clients.
+Our opening session covers some basics of tribunal housekeeping such as understanding the bundle and keeping all your paperwork together, and advocacy tips on using additional evidence, avoiding repetition and what to consider when discussing cases with clients.
 Our speakers will also address the use of AI by appellants.

-• Emma Baldwin and Brandi Amis-Trowler, Free Representation Unit (FRU)
+• Emma Baldwin and Brandi Amiss-Towler, Free Representation Unit (FRU)

 Comparing appellant and representative experiences in Social Security and SEND appeals in the first tier tribunal.